Chiral excitonic order from twofold van Hove singularities in kagome metals: Abstract

 \section{Abstract}

-Recent experiments on kagome metals AV$_3$Sb$_5$ (A=K,Rb,Cs) [M. Kang et al., \href{https://arxiv.org/abs/2105.01689}{arXiv:2105.01689 (2021)}] identify twofold van Hove singularities (TvHS) with opposite concavity near the Fermi energy, generating two approximately hexagonal Fermi surfaces---one electron-like and the other hole-like.
-Here we propose that the TvHS are responsible for the novel charge and superconducting order observed in kagome metals.
-We introduce a model of a quasi-two dimensional system hosting a TvHS, and investigate the interaction induced many-body instabilities via the perturbative renormalisation group technique.
-The TvHS generates a topological $d$-wave excitonic condensate, arising due to bound pairs of electrons and holes located at opposite concavity vHS.
-Varying the chemical potential, detuning from the TvHS, and tuning the bare interaction strength, we construct a phase diagram which features the excitonic condensate alongside $d$-wave superconductivity and spin density wave order.
-The chiral excitonic state supports a Chern band giving rise to a quantum anomalous Hall conductance, providing an appealing interpretation of the observed anomalous Hall effect in kagome metals.
+Recent experiments on kagome metals AV$_3$Sb$_5$ (A=K,Rb,Cs) identify twofold van Hove singularities (TvHS) with opposite concavity near the Fermi energy, generating two approximately hexagonal Fermi surfaces -- one electron-like and the other hole-like.
+Here we propose that a TvHS generates a novel time-reversal symmetry breaking excitonic order -- arising due to bound pairs of electrons and holes located at opposite concavity van Hove singularities.
+We introduce a minimal model for the TvHS and investigate interaction induced many-body instabilities via the perturbative renormalisation group technique and a free energy analysis.
+Specialising to parameters appropriate for the kagome metals AV$_3$Sb$_5$, we construct a phase diagram comprising chiral excitons, charge density wave and a region of coexistence.
+We propose this as an explanation of a diverse range of experimental observations in AV$_3$Sb$_5$.
+Notably, the chiral excitonic state gives rise to a quantum anomalous Hall conductance, providing an appealing interpretation of the observed anomalous Hall effect in kagome metals.
 Possible alternative realisations of the TvHS mechanism in bilayer materials are also discussed.
 We suggest that TvHS open up interesting possibilities for correlated phases, enriching the set of competing ground states to include excitonic order.